 In addition to other Networks, we created a Multicultural Network to open up the floor for other RGers to lead the conversation and actions related to race, ethnicity, religion and other cultural identities at RG.
 As part of the Network plans, we began a We Are Human video series with our Leadership team having open conversations with employees on all aspects of diversity.
 These included conversations with Black employees on the racial equality movement in early 2020, and conversations on racial trauma inflicted by micro-incivilities, plus other areas of diversity including pride and generational differences.

 Creating new homes for conversation and education

 The projects opened up an environment where employees now want to learn more on anti-racism.
-With a wealth of books, podcasts and blogs being shared across our internal communications channels, we wanted a place to centralise the information and keep it continually updated so others could find it.
+With a wealth of books, podcasts and blogs being shared across our employee communications channels, we wanted a place to centralize the information and keep it continually updated so others could find it.

-Our ‘How to be an Ally and Anti-Racist’ Resource Hub is hosted on our internal communications platform, boom! alongside our other Network and Allies hubs (Accessibility, Intergenerational, LGBTQIA+ and Women’s).
+Our "How to be an Ally and Anti-Racist" Resource Hub is hosted on our employee communications platform, boom! alongside our other Network and Allies hubs (Accessibility, Intergenerational, LGBTQIA+ and Women’s).
 Our DEI Resources hub also has an internal newsfeed where our Network leads share updates on actions throughout the business and personal stories aligned to the Networks’ missions.

 We created the hub in a matter of hours, and have since added loads for employees to further their education, such as videos on systemic racism.